 Where to view: Disney's Boardwalk Resort

-Along the Boardwalk, enjoy live performers as well as a wide variety of dining locations, lounges, sweet shops, and even a few midway games.
+Along the Boardwalk, enjoy a wide variety of dining locations, lounges, sweet shops, and even a few midway games.
 During non-peak times, you should be able to park at Disney’s Boardwalk Resort without a dining reservation, but availability isn't guaranteed.
 Make a dining reservation if you want to play it safe.
+Big River Grille and Brewing Works is usually easy to get into and is nice for a casual, relaxing meal.

 For the best view of the fireworks, head toward Jellyrolls and Atlantic Dance Hall.
 Or you can walk towards the ESPN Club, continuing on almost to Disney’s Beach Club Resort.
 There is a bridge that connects the Boardwalk and Beach Club hotels.
 On this bridge, you’ll catch a pretty good view of the show, but it does get crowded sometimes.